andrewcooke/choochoo/docs/nearby.md

 It might be possible to convert these to "hyperlinks" using Urwid in a later release.

+*UPDATE:* It was more useful to provide a list of both "closest" matches and "most recent" matches, based on the similarity data.

 ## Appendix - DIY

 To generate similar plots for your own rides: